-Many household items including, silverware retain their attractiveness and hold their value over time.
+Many household items including, silverware retain their attractiveness and hold their value for a period of time.
 Electroplating protects against premature tarnishing and also decrease the likelihood of scratching.

 6. Used in Increasing Thickness

-Electroplating is used to improves overall quality and increases the longevity of the substrate.
-Palladium plating is done over other metals those increase the thickness as well as durability of the metal.
+Electroplating is used to improves overall quality and longevity of the substrate. for instance, palladium plating is done over other metals, which increase the thickness as well as durability of the metal.
 It is also used to make the brittle metal hard and strong.

 7. Used to Protect from Radiations